 The full concept note for the 2022 Regional Forums is available here.

 The Americas Regional Forum will provide regional insights, which will feed into the thematic work of the Special Rapporteur for his report to the 52nd session of the UN Human Rights Council in March 2023.
 Furthermore, discussions will inform the work and recommendations of the 15th session of the Forum on Minority Issues, which will take place in Geneva in December 2022.

 Specific objectives include:

 Date and Venue

 The Americas Regional Forum shall be open to the participation of states; intergovernmental organizations including United Nations agencies and mechanisms; national human rights institutions and other relevant national bodies; academics and experts on minority issues; representatives of minorities as well as civil society organizations specializing in minority issues.

-Participation is open to individuals involved in minority issues in the Americas region (see list of eligible countries here), and with a clear focus and expertise on conflict prevention and minorities.
+Participation is open to individuals involved in minority issues in the Americas region (see list of eligible countries here), and with a clear focus and expertise on minority rights.

-Participants are encouraged to submit any proposed recommendations in advance of the Americas Regional Forum to .
-In the event that proposed recommendations are written in French, Portuguese or Spanish, the organizers ask that these be submitted by Friday 23rd April, so that they can be translated.
+Participants are encouraged to submit any proposed recommendations in advance of the Americas Regional Forum to by Friday 7 October 2022.
 All written recommendations submitted in writing are collated and considered as part of the final set of recommendations developed during the regional forum.

 Areas of Discussion